Uamh Mhòr

-Uamh Mhòr (older spelling Uaighmor, also anglicised Uam Var) is a summit in Kilmadock parish in Stirling council area, Scotland, north of the River Teith between Callander and Doune.
-The name means "Great Cave", referring to a large cave in the cliff face which was a hideout for brigands into the eighteenth century.
+Uamh Mhòr (older spelling Uaighmor, also anglicised Uam Var) is a summit located in the Kilmadock parish in Stirling council area, Scotland, situated north of the River Teith between Callander and Doune.
+The name means "great cave", referring to a large cave in the cliff face which was a hideout for brigands into the eighteenth century.
 The peak is actually a southern top of Uamh Bheag to the north; despite the name suggesting a smaller hill, Uamh Bheag is actually higher at 664 m compared to just over 600 m.

 Allusions

 The stag in Canto I of Walter Scott's 1810 poem "The Lady of the Lake" flees to "the wild heaths of Uam-Var".
 The hero of Robert Louis Stevenson's 1886 novel Kidnapped camps by Uam Var near the end of his adventures.
 Michael Andrews painted "A View from Uamh Mhor" in 1990–91.